Casemate: Naval

 "Casemate ship" was an alternative term for "central battery ship" (UK) or "center battery ship" (US).
-The casemate (or central battery) was an armored box that extended the full width of the ship protecting many guns.
-The armored sides of the box were the sides or hull of the ship.
-There was an armored bulkhead at the front and rear of the casemate, and a thick deck protecting the top.
-The lower edge of the casemate sat on top of ship's belt armour.
+The casemate (or central battery) was an armored box that extended the full width of the ship, protecting many guns.
+The armored sides of the box were the ship's sides, or hull.
+There were armored bulkheads at the front and rear of the casemate, and a thick deck protecting the top.
+The lower edge of the casemate sat on top of the ship's belt armour.
 Some ships, such as (laid down 1873), had a two-story casemate.

 A "casemate" was an armored room in the side of a warship, from which a gun would fire.
 A typical casemate held a 6-inch gun, and had a 4 to 6 in front plate (forming part of the side of the ship), with thinner armor plates on the sides and rear, with a protected top and floor, and weighed about 20 tons (not including the gun and mounting).
 Casemates were similar in size to turrets; ships carrying them had them in pairs, one on each side of the ship.